Fed officials: Stronger economy boosts chance for rate hikes

 Some economists have suggested that the market turbulence and the prospect of higher federal debt — and higher bond yields — might make the Fed more cautious about raising short-term rates.

 But others say they think the central bank will discount those developments and focus instead on the stimulative effects of the Republicans' $1.5 trillion tax cut and the additional spending from the budget deal.
-The possibility of higher inflation resulting from the tax cuts and spending increases could even make the Fed likelier to tighten credit
+The possibility of higher inflation resulting from the tax cuts and spending increases could even make the Fed likelier to tighten credit.

+Paul Ashworth, chief U.S. economist at Capital Economics, said he is forecasting four Fed rate hikes this year on the basis of his expectations that inflation will finally rebound this year and the decisions by Congress to cut taxes and boost spending will increase economic growth.

+"The minutes ... show that officials were firmly on track to raise interest rates again in March, even before the latest incoming data showing stronger wage growth and core inflation," Ashworth said.

 The Fed raised rates three times in 2017 and signaled at its December meeting that it expected to do so three more times in 2018.
 But many analysts now think the Fed may accelerate its rate increases and boost rates four times this year.
 That would likely cause consumer rates such as mortgage rates to rise more quickly.

-The Fed's benchmark rate remains at a still-low 1.25 percent to 1.5 percent.
+The Fed's benchmark rate remains at a still-low 1.25 to 1.5 percent.

 Investors are awaiting the release Friday of the Fed's twice-a-year monetary policy report to Congress for further clues to the likely path for rate increases.
 They will also be listening next week when Powell testifies on Capitol Hill about the report.
 It will be Powell's first public appearance since he assumed the Fed's chairmanship early this month.